phillord/hermit-reasoner/readme.txt

-  outputs full IRIs instead of abbreviated ones with HermiT's prefixes, apply changes in non-buffering mode only when needed for a query, data values are stored also with their lexical form, new data property classification
+  outputs full IRIs instead of abbreviated ones with HermiT's prefixes, apply changes in non-buffering mode only when needed for a query, data values are stored also with their lexical form, new data property classification HermiT 1.2.5
+- improved instance handling (class and object property instances, sameAs), new OWL API 3.1, never officially release, but shipped with Protege's beta test version for the new OWL API